evinosheaforward/llmdm/README.md

 ## Setup

-You will need to set your `HF_TOKEN` to use the default (LLAMA3 model, which you need permission from Meta to use), or use model that is open on Hugging Face by setting `LLMDM_MODEL`
+You will need to set your `HF_TOKEN` to use the default model, llama 3.2-3B, which you need permission from Meta to use, see https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct).

+You can also use a model that is open on Hugging Face by setting the `LLMDM_MODEL` environment variable.

-You can also use OpenAI's API if you set `USE_OPENAI=true` and set the `OPENAI_API_KEY` environment variable with your api key.
+Lastly, you can use OpenAI's API if you set `USE_OPENAI=true` and set the `OPENAI_API_KEY` environment variable to your api key - NOTE: the game makes many LLM requests in the background and using your OPENAI api key will cause your OPENAI account to be charged.
+I am not responsible for any charges you incur when using this software.

 ## To install the game globally and run it you can run:
 ```